On existential definitions of C.E. subsets of rings of functions of characteristic 0: Diophantine Definition of C.E. Sets over Rings of Integral Functions

 \section{Diophantine Definition of C.E.
 Sets over Rings of Integral Functions}

-In this section we extend results of J.\ Demeyer to show that c.e.\ sets are definable over each ring of integral functions, assuming the constant field is a number field.
-Since Demeyer showed that such a result holds over polynomial rings over number fields and since rings of integral functions are finitely generated over polynomial rings, it is enough to show that we can give a Diophantine definition of polynomials over the rings of integral functions to achieve the desired result.
+In this section we extend results of J.\ Demeyer to show that c.e.\ sets are definable over any ring of integral functions, assuming the constant field is a number field.
+Since Demeyer showed that such a result holds over polynomial rings over number fields, and since rings of integral functions are finitely generated modules over polynomial rings, it is enough to show that we can give a Diophantine definition of polynomial rings over the rings of integral functions to achieve the desired result.
+Below we state the main theorem of the section. \begin{theorem} Let $K$ be a function field over a field of constants that is a finite extension of $\Q$, and let $\calS$ be a finite non-empty collection of its valuations.
+Then every c.e.\ subset of $O_{K,\calS}$ is Diophantine over $O_{K,\calS}$. \end{theorem}